-Do research on available options in divorce proceedings.
+Your divorce coach can help you learn about the available options in divorce proceedings.
 There are many process options, including mediation, collaborative law and litigation.
 Learn about all of them, then choose the path that is going to work best for you.

-Read Alimentor usage tips to learn how to effectively use the application right from the start.
+You can also read Alimentor usage tips to learn how to effectively use the application right from the start.

 In sum, a good child custody journal app, like Alimentor, and the support of a good divorce coach can make your separation and divorce manageable.